open-telemetry/opentelemetry-ruby/exporter/otlp-http/README.md

 ## How does this gem fit in?

-The `opentelemetry-exporter-otlp` gem is a plugin that provides OTLP export.
+The `opentelemetry-exporter-otlp-http` gem is a plugin that provides OTLP export.
 To export to the OpenTelemetry Collector, an application can include this gem along with `opentelemetry-sdk`, and configure the `SDK` to use the provided OTLP exporter as a span processor.

 Generally, *libraries* that produce telemetry data should avoid depending directly on specific exporter, deferring that choice to the application developer.

 ### Supported protocol version

-This gem supports the [v0.4.0 release](https://github.com/open-telemetry/opentelemetry-proto/releases/tag/v0.4.0) of OTLP.
+This gem supports the [v0.11.0 release](https://github.com/open-telemetry/opentelemetry-proto/releases/tag/v0.11.0) of OTLP.

 ## How do I get started?